-As a test manager, test consultant or a team lead, you might come across a situation where you need to decide the defect tracking tool for your company.
+As a test manager, test consultant or a team lead, you might come across a situation where you need to decide the defect tracking tools for your company.
 You are looking for a defect tracking software which will help you eliminate all bugs in an easy and productive manner.
 There are certain features which should be considered before deciding the right tool for your company.

-As a responsible person, you would need a defect tracking tool that can provide an overview of bugs and the project progress which could enable you to make the right decision and appropriate action.
+As a responsible person, you would need a defect tracking software that can provide an overview of bugs and the project progress which could enable you to make the right decision and appropriate action.

 Time is money; you will be more willing to select a defect tracking tool which has intuitive user interface and provides a faster method of bug reporting.
 It shall also contain standard bug reporting features of taking snapshot, adding details, assigning it to a developer and set priority level to it.

 The record of work log is also an important determinant that you might want in a defect tracking software.
-You shall be able to generate useful reports about the team performance using the defect tracking tool.
+You shall be able to generate useful reports about the team performance using the defect tracking tools.

 ReQtest is a complete test management solution.
 This software has intuitive and user friendly interface especially designed to be used by both, the technical and the non-technical persons.